A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 10.1 Addressing misconceptions:

-Herbal teas act instantly - in reality, these work on overall wellness, and their benefits are visible with long-term, regular use.
+• Herbal teas do not act instantly.
+They support overall wellness, and their benefits show with regular, long-term use.

-While herbal teas are gentle and work wonders for overall health, it is always advised to consult a practitioner before starting a new regimen.
+• While herbal teas are gentle and can support overall health, it is best to consult a practitioner first.
 This is particularly true for pregnant and lactating women.

 10.2.
 Clarifying the differences between herbal and medicinal teas: